krzentner/language-world/data/text-davinci-003-old/chain_md/pick-place-wall-4.md

 Steps:  1.
-Put gripper above puck  2.
-Drop gripper around puck  3.
-Close gripper around puck  4.
-Move puck over wall  5.
-Place puck at goal
+Put gripper over the wall  2.
+Drop gripper below the wall  3.
+Move gripper to above puck   4.
+Drop gripper around puck  5.
+Close gripper around puck  6.
+Move puck to goal
-    First, put the gripper roughly above puck, so that we don't bump it while trying to grab it.
+The robot should first put the gripper over the wall, so that it won't obstruct the path of the gripper to the puck.
-    - When the robot's gripper is not above the puck, the robot should place gripper above puck.
+- When the robot's gripper is not above the wall, the robot should put gripper above wall.
+Once the gripper is above the wall, it should move the gripper below the wall, in order to move to the puck without being obstructed by the wall in front.
+- When the robot's gripper is not below wall, the robot should move gripper below wall.
-    If the gripper isn't around the puck, put it around the puck.
+After the gripper is below the wall, it should go to the puck and drop the gripper around it.
-    - When the robot's gripper is not around puck and the robot's gripper is open, the robot should drop gripper around puck.
+- When the robot's gripper is not near the puck and the robot's gripper is open, the robot should put gripper above puck.
-    If the gripper is near the puck and open, maybe we can grab it by closing the gripper.
+Once the gripper is around the puck, close the gripper to trap the puck.
 - When the robot's gripper is near puck and the robot's gripper is open, the robot should close gripper around puck.
-    We closed the gripper, and the puck is still near the gripper, so maybe we grabbed it.
-Try to move the puck over the wall to the goal.
-If we didn't grab it, we'll just go back to an earlier step.
+Finally, move the puck to the goal.
-    - When the robot's gripper is above puck and the robot's gripper is closed, the robot should move puck over wall.
+- When the robot's gripper is above puck and the robot's gripper is closed, the robot should move puck to goal.
-    Once the puck is over the wall, place it at the goal.
-    - When the puck is over wall, the robot should place puck at goal.